DanEscasa/ExData_Plotting1/README.md

 ## Loading the data

-The most important consideration in manipulating the dataset is that the origin is the University of California at Irvine (UCI), and that therefore times are in that time zone (PST8PDT).
+The most important consideration in manipulating the dataset is that the origin is UCI, and that therefore times are in that time zone (PST8PDT).
 Times encoded as “00:00:00” transform — in my case — to “16:00:00” PST(GMT+0800).
-Failure to adjust to PST8PDT results in graphs different from those in the repository from which this one was forked.
+Failure to adjust to PST8PDT results in graphs different from those in the repository from which this one was forked.<p>
+In that sense, this is an extension of the Data Cleaning Course.

 ## Making Plots